-Here are a few FREE calculators to help you with your weight loss and healthy living journey.
+These FREE body weight calculators can help you with your weight loss and healthy living goals.
 Be sure to bookmark and check back frequently to calculate along your diet journey.

 - Weight Loss Calculator